hyperparabolic/hyperparabolic.github.io/content/post/cd-at-home.md

 ...
 ```

 There were a couple places I was importing from derivations in my nix config, which isn't great practice.
-IFD isn't permitted in hydraJobs during `nix flake check`, so this is the push I needed to finally get that cleaned up, and I've got guardrails in palce to make sure it can't sneak back in again.
+IFD isn't permitted in hydraJobs during `nix flake check`, so this is the push I needed to finally get that cleaned up, and I've got guardrails in place to make sure it can't sneak back in again.

 All of those toplevel derivations get evaluated on my hydra server.
 A **lot** of config is shared across multiple hosts.
 This ensures that any config or packages that aren't pulled from an upstream cache are only built once.
 I have a [nix-serve](https://github.com/edolstra/nix-serve) cache on the same host, so most updates are just a bunch of local network downloads.

 This is also just a great platform to build on. `testers.runNixOSTest` is powerful test runner for complex integration tests where multiple machines interact.
-It's also a relatively small change to introduce new buildMachines to this setup to distribute building and testing or to introduce new systems for native multiarch builds in the future.
+It's also a relatively small change to introduce new buildMachines to this setup to distribute building and testing or to introduce new systems for native multi-arch builds in the future.

 ### Automatic system upgrades